Sey56/paracore-help/docs/admin-guide/index.md

 ## Admin Tools and Access

-Admins have the most comprehensive access within RAP, including:
+Admins have the most comprehensive access within Paracore, including:

 *   Full access to the script editor and development environment.
 *   All Git integration features (commit, push, pull/sync, branch management).